vilst3r/auto-dev-setup/README.md

 Python scripts to replicate personal development environment across any machine with proper packaging and editor profiles and settings.
 Linux machine environment only.

+# Requirements
+- Python 3 system binary installed to run the script
+- Requests library for the script to interact with GitHub API (pip3 install requests)
+- Configure 'git-credentials.txt' with username, email & oath token properties delimited by a colon

 # Process
 1. Configure git ssh key (requires passcode)
 2. Installs homebrew (requires passcode)